How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

 Assignments :

-Click on Add group under Required section.
+Click on Add group under the Required section.

 Select the Azure AD group and click on Select